Azure-Samples/openai-end-to-end-baseline/README.md

 1. Create a prompt flow connection to your gpt35 Azure OpenAI deployment.
 This will be used by the prompt flow you clone in the next step.
     1. Click on 'Prompt flow' in the left navigation in Machine Learning Studio
-    1. Click on the 'Connections' tab and click 'Create' 'Azure OpenAI'
+    1. Click on the 'Connections' tab and click 'Create' 'Azure OpenAI.'
     1. Fill out the properties:
         - Name: 'gpt35'   **Make sure you use this name.**
         - Provider: Azure OpenAI